karuppiah7890/text-editor-recorder/STORY.md

 https://developer.mozilla.org/en-US/docs/Web/Guide/Audio_and_video_delivery/cross_browser_video_player

 What all can we do?
 Show video, audio, text (subtitles, captions, timed description etc), show poster image before playing video, built-in controls or our own interface and also manipulate with JavaScript

 How to create a custom player that can manage both user typing and also audio in sync in the future?
 Hmm :)

 ---

 Some notes from notes app -

 How to record audio by just using the web browser?
 Completely offline.
 And also download the content to local.

 How to record video from camera by just using the web browser?
 Completely offline and download the content to local

 How to record screen by just using web browser?
 Completely offline and download content to local

 Ideally I want only audio.
 As video and screen recording are too rich content I think.
 Audio too is rich, but we can get cheap and light weight (low in size) audio content with good audio quality.
 Not sure about very good audio quality though, I think the best are flv?
 Idk.
 Gotta check.
 MP3 is small and simple and good enough I think

+---

+I have been doing a lot of thinking, gotta do some action now :P I stopped action when I started thinking about cursor movement.
+A hard problem.
+I have three ideas based on some thoughts

+- One is capture every single movement (typing/non-typing) of the cursor and put it in the same deltas array.
+Only one worry is, how the timing will be when the user is typing character and cursor is moving due to that, as the events are two separate events.
+I think the character event occurs first and then the cursor movement event.
+I gotta verify.
+In any case, it seems a little tricky
+- Another is, same as first one, but store the deltas in separate arrays, one for cursor movement capture, another for character typing capture.
+But when playing I'm afraid how it's gonna pan out.
+It's going to be hard to keep the two in sync, as in, the time will be there to sync, but still, I'll be playing two things now - one is the character typing player, another is the cursor moving player.
+If I pause one, another also has to be paused.
+Similarly, play, resume, etc. So, every action, I have to take care of it in two places.
+Hmm
+- Another is, capture cursor movements of non-typing alone separately and play it.
+But this seems hard for some edge cases.
+But for simple cases, maybe it's easy.
+I can simply do something indirectly, like capture keyboard and mouse events and use the most popular (basically what I use :P) keys and buttons to move the cursor or take the cursor to a position.